 The Company periodically extends short term loans or advances to employees, typically upon commencement of employment.
-Total receivables as a result of these employee advances of \$0.2 million existed at December 31, 2019 and 2018, respectively, and are included in the Prepaid expenses and other current assets and Other assets line items of the consolidated balance sheets, respectively, depending on the contractual repayment date.
+Total receivables as a result of these employee advances of \$0.2 million existed at December 31, 2020 and 2019, respectively, and are included in the Prepaid expenses and other current assets and Other assets line items of the consolidated balance sheets, respectively, depending on the contractual repayment date.

-Management Fees
+Director Fees

-In conjunction with the IPO, the Advisory Services Agreement with Cinven Capital Management (V) General Partner Limited ("Cinven") expired.
-Subsequent to the IPO, the Company paid fees for director services provided by Cinven employees that were members of the Company's Board of Directors and any related committees.
+The Company paid fees for director services provided by Cinven employees that were members of the Company's Board of Directors and any related committees.
 The director fees were paid directly to Cinven in accordance with the Company's non-employee director compensation policy.
 During the third quarter of 2018, Cinven sold its remaining shares of the Company's common stock and all three members of the Company's Board affiliated with Cinven subsequently resigned.
-During the years ended December 31, 2018 and 2017, the Company incurred director fees of \$0.1 million, respectively.
-In connection with these fees, Cinven incurred related travel expenses of less than \$0.1 million and \$0.1 million, respectively, during the years ended December 31, 2018 and 2017.
+During the year ended December 31, 2018, the Company incurred director fees of \$0.1 million and related travel expenses of less than \$0.1 million.